hobob123/script.bike.trainer/README.md

 13) When you want to run it, click the script and it should start running

+Here are the Hardware instructions:
+1) Plug one end of the reed swith to the BCM port 26 (Find more information about this convention here: https://pinout.xyz/)
+2) Plug the other end of the reed switch into ground
+3) Plug the hdmi cable directly into the monitor or TV and make sure to enable HDMI-CEC on the device if needed.

 Here are some plugins that allow you to acceess streaming services:

 **Disclaimer, I did not create these.
-Install and Use at your own risk!**
+Install and use at your own risk!**

 Netflix: https://howtomediacenter.com/en/install-netflix-kodi-addon/